CodaertAcademy/NotePad/README.md

 Building an online notepad with Cloud firestore

-Using the tools bootstrap, sass and Cloud Firestore, design a function online notepad.
+Using the tools bootstrap, sass and Cloud Firestore, design a functioning online notepad.

 Features
 --------------------------------------------------------------------------------